Swim lessons

 Safety Float, Turning, and Returning to an Exit

-A Safety Float gives a swimmer a low-energy way to keep the airway open, breathe, communicate, and reset in the water.
-Turning and returning connects that float to the next practical step: orienting toward a wall, stairs, or other safe exit and moving there with purpose.
+A Safety Float is a functional back-float position that helps a swimmer keep the airway open, breathe, communicate, and reset in the water.
+This record explains why that skill must be paired with turning, orienting, and returning to a wall, stairs, or another safe exit.

 Learn More

-Individualized Instruction for Fearful, Sensory-Sensitive, and Adaptive Swimmers
+Individualized Swim Instruction for Fearful, Sensory-Sensitive, and Adaptive Swimmers

 Learn More